Frequently Asked Questions

 It really depends on what your goals are for your session.
 However I try to keep it simple by narrowing it down to just 2 choices.

-- For relaxation and stress release definitely go with the Swedish it is very calming and you still can choose the deeper pressure to your liking.
+1. For relaxation and stress release definitely go with the Swedish it is very calming and you still can choose the firmer pressure to your liking.

 Deep Tissue?

-**Deep tissue is not a term to imply you like strong pressure during your massage.**
+**Deep tissue is not a term to imply you like strong pressure/deep work during your massage.**

 How should I prepare for my first treatment?